 The transverse dual screen images should be taken with the AP diameter on the left and compression image on the right.
-For a Unilateral venous contralateral CFV images are required.
+For a Unilateral venous you must get a waveform with contralateral CFV

 THE PATIENT SHOULD STAND TO ASSESS FOR REFLUX IN THE SUPERFICIAL VEINS.
 IF THAT IS NOT POSSIBLE, ADJUST THE BED TO A REVERSE TRENDELENBERG AS MUCH AS POSSIBLE.